 Sometimes it can be very frustrating when something that you want to cook does not seem to thaw fast enough.
 However, with a defrosting tray, you never have to go through this annoying experience as it allows you to thaw food in a fraction of the time it would take if you just left it out of the freezer.
+Just imagine defrosting chicken breasts or ground turkey in a snap!
 Here we look at what these trays are all about and how they work.

 What is Defrosting Tray?

 A defrosting tray is a flat tray meant to help speed up the rate at which food thaws.
 These trays are typically made of metals that are excellent heat conductors like aluminum or copper, meaning they can heat and cool much faster.

 In addition to defrosting foods relatively faster, these trays are also listed by the USDA as a safe method for thawing food.
 They conduct heat more evenly, which translates to uniform food thawing, unlike other methods such as putting the food in the microwave.
 Better still, they are usually small and compact trays that take up less room compared to other food thawing equipment.

 Defrosting trays use a material with high heat conductivity, aluminum and copper being the most common ones.
 The heat from one part of the tray rushes through the surface and raises the food’s temperature, which then thaws or defrosts it much faster.

 When you put a frozen chunk of meat on the defrosting tray, the tray absorbs the room temperature air from the surrounding environment and passes it to the meat.

 The cold temperature from the meat’s surface passes to the tray, which then dissipates it to the environment since the material also cools down quickly.
 This action happens continuously and therefore speeds up the rate at which the meat thaws.